daniele-occhipinti/php-email-parser/README.txt

 *** PLANCAKE PHP EMAIL PARSER ***

+This is a fork of the original Plancake email parser, with various pull requests submitted to the original repository merged in, as well as other additional features.

+The original readme is below.

 N.B.: if you deal with non-English languages, we recommend you install the IMAP PHP extension: the Plancake PHP Email Parser will detect it and used it automatically for better results.